glueball-css/glueball/glueball/modules/font_size/readme.md

 ## Provided values
-The following sets of values determine the dynamic properties and selectors.
+The following values determine the dynamic properties and selectors.

-### Type scales

-Selector  | Value
+Suffix  | Value
 --------- | ---------
 `1` | `.75rem`
 `2` | `.875rem`